dotnet/docs-aspire/docs/storage/azure-storage.md

 [!INCLUDE [aspire-prereqs](../includes/aspire-prereqs.md)]

-## Set up the Azure Storage account
+## Set up the Azure Storage resources

+:::zone pivot="azure-portal,azure-cli"

-For this quickstart, you'll need data contributor access to an Azure Storage account with a blob container and storage queue.
+For this article, you'll need data contributor access to an Azure Storage account with a blob container and storage queue.
 Ensure you have the following resources and configurations available:

+:::zone-end

 :::zone pivot="azurite"

-If you don't have an Azure account, or don't want to provision Azure resources — you can use Azurite.
+For this article, you'll need to create a blob container and storage queue resource in your local development environment using an emulator.
+To do so, use Azurite.
 Azurite is a free, open source, cross-platform Azure Storage API compatible server (emulator) that runs in a Docker container.

 To use the emulator you need to [install Azurite](/azure/storage/common/storage-use-azurite#install-azurite).